henriklund/Home-Assistant/script/macro/README.md

 ## Code examples
-### Dishwasher must be run at cheapeast hour, but be completed by 06:00 tomorrow
+### Dishwasher must be run at cheapest hour, but be completed by 06:00 tomorrow
               {%- set edsSensor         = "sensor.energidataservice" -%}
               {%- set earliestDatetime  = now() -%}
               {#- Add 20min for the normal cycle of dishwasher cooling off and opening door -#}